0xPolygon/polygon-docs/docs/tools/matic-js/installation.md

 ## Matic.JS

-[Matic.js](https://github.com/maticnetwork/matic.js) a JavaScript library build to facilitate interaction with the Polygon Network.
-It provides developers with a simplified operations on the Polygon Network, such as depositing, transferring, and withdrawing assets allowing developers to focus on building (DApps) without the need for in-depth knowledge of blockchain.
+[Matic.js](https://github.com/maticnetwork/matic.js) a JavaScript library that facilitates interaction with the Polygon network.
+It provides developers with simplified operations such as depositing, transferring, and withdrawing assets; allowing developers to focus on building (dApps) without the need for in-depth knowledge of blockchain systems.

 Matic.js is made up of a main library and an Ethereum library: